rbec/Postcodes/README.md

 ``` C#
 public static bool TryParse(string s, out Postcode postcode)
 ```
+The algorithm can be understood as a special case of [multi-dimensional](https://en.wikipedia.org/wiki/Array_data_structure#Multidimensional_arrays) array indexing
-* Imagine each valid postcode is placed in a [7 dimensional array](https://en.wikipedia.org/wiki/Array_data_structure#Multidimensional_arrays) with the indexes for each dimension given by the scheme above.
+* Imagine each valid postcode is placed in a 7 dimensional array with the indexes for each dimension given by the scheme above
-* This array might be represented in memory by a single dimensional array.
+* This array might be represented in memory by a single dimensional array
-* By calculating the index for a given postcode in this single dimensional array we have an integer that uniquely specifies any valid postcode.
+* By calculating the index for a given postcode in this single dimensional array we have an integer that uniquely specifies any valid postcode
-* It is not necessary to store the hypothetical array since the element the index represents can be easily computed using the reverse calculation.
+* It is not necessary to store the hypothetical array since the element the index represents can be easily computed using the reverse calculation